mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ### Dates

 - **Publication of the call for submission: 17.
 October 2023 (08:00 AM UTC)**
-- Registration deadline for submissions: 15.
+- Registration deadline to express non-binding intent to submit: 15.
 December 2023 (08:00 AM UTC)
 - Version freeze for the benchmark codebase: 17.
 January 2024 (08:00 AM UTC)
 - **Submission deadline: 15.
 February 2024 (08:00 AM UTC)**
 - Sampling the held-out workloads and hyperparameters: 16.
 February 2024 (08:00 AM UTC)